dominikmayer/obsidian-note-id/README.md

 - **Support for Zettelkasten**: Ideal for Zettelkasten practitioners looking to position new notes logically and expand existing threads of thought.
 - **Easily Create New Notes:** Use the context menu or a command to seamlessly create new notes that continue an existing sequence (e.g., 1.2 → 1.3) or start a subsequence branching from a note (e.g., 1.2 → 1.2a).
 This makes it simple to extend ideas and maintain logical connections.
 - **Dedicated Table of Contents View:** The table of contents view functions as a curated index, displaying top-level notes and/or notes explicitly marked with the `toc` property – e.g., `toc: Zettelkasten` for the note that starts the Zettelkasten cluster.
 Unlike the main note list, which shows all notes, the table of contents view provides a structured way to highlight key topics without cluttering the sidebar
+- **Enhanced Note Search**: Quickly search your notes using fuzzy matching by note title, note ID, or table of contents title for more efficient navigation.

 ## How Clusters Work